HeiningaVE/HeiningaVE.github.io/_posts/2017-12-04-PhD-Thesis.md

 ---
 layout: post
-title: Procrastinating?
-Why not read my PhD thesis on anhedonia!
-8)
+title: Got some time to spare?
+Why not read my thesis!
 subtitle: The happy, the sad, and the anhedonic
 img: /img/Logo_thesis.png
 ---